-There is usually a six-month qualifying period, but this can be reduced in some cases.
+There is usually a six-month qualifying period.
 This means you will usually have to wait six months after becoming unable to work before your claim will be assessed.

 TPD insurance is usually paid out as one payment (lump sum).
 If it is paid into your superannuation fund, you can apply for an early release of the benefit to you on the basis of total and permanent disability.
 The ATO website explains the procedure.